-Telviva One is a web-based softphone application allowing users to make and receive calls from their web browsers using Telviva.
+Telviva One is an all-in-one communication platform which provides a cloud phone (fixed and mobile), video collaboration and team messaging.
+It is a web-based softphone application allowing users to make and receive calls from their web browsers using Telviva.

 Your firewall should allow outgoing & incoming UDP to the public internet